forward3d/resque_to_cloudwatch/README.md

 # resque_to_cloudwatch

-This is a gem containing a daemon for submitting Resque queue lengths and the number of Resque workers currently working to AWS Cloudwatch.
-In addition, it can (optionally) submit this metric to Graphite.
+This is a gem containing a daemon for submitting Resque metrics to AWS Cloudwatch.
+In addition, it can (optionally) submit these metrics to Graphite.

+It collects and pushes the following metrics:
+* number of jobs in all Resque queues (`resque_queues`)
+* number of workers currently working (`resque_workers_working`)
+* number of workers currently alive (`resque_workers_alive`)

 ## Usage